-Red Sox - Rays Prediction, Odds, Pick, How To Watch
+Red Sox - Rays prediction, odds, pick, how to watch

 Why The Red Sox Could Cover The Spread

+Meanwhile, Ceddanne Rafaela has hit .385 in the last week for the Red Sox.
+His only extra-base hit is a double, and he has just one RBI, but he has scored three times.
+Masatka Yoshida has also scored two times and driven in six runs in the last week.
+He is doing it while hitting .278 with a .316 on-base percentage.
+He had two home runs and a double leading to hose six RBIs.

-As a team, the Red Sox have an expected runs created of 26.4 runs in the last week and have scored 29 times.
+As a team, the Red Sox have an expected runs created of 26.0 runs in the last week and have scored 35 times.
 They have also been hitting and slugging fairly well.
-They are hitting .238 but with 20 extra-base hits in their 50 total hits.
+They are hitting .239 but with a .408 slugging.
+The Red Sox have 22 extra-base hits in the last week out of 52 total hits.

-Meanwhile, Triston Cases may have the hottest bat on the team.
-In the last week, he has hit .429 with a .538 on-base percentage.
-He has three doubles and a home run also leading to four RBIs in the last six games.
-Casas has also scored four times in the last week as well.
-Masatka Yoshida has also scored four times and driven in four runs in the last week.
-He is doing it while hitting .375 with a .474 on-base percentage.
-Like Casas, he has a home run, but just two doubles for Yoshida in the last week.
+Inconsistent pitching has been the major issue for the Red Sox as of late.
+It struck them again last night.
+On the season, the Red Sox are 21st in team ERA, while sitting 20th in WHIP and 25th in opponent batting average.
+On the hill today will be Nick Pivetta.
+He is 9-6 on the ear with a 4.49 ERA.
+He is used both as a reliever and a starter.
+In his last two starts, the Red Sox won both games, as he gave up six runs in 9.1 innings of work.

 Why The Rays Could Cover The Spread